 Make sure you are in your seats before the game starts.
 Kids will love seeing the Marching Band, Team Introductions, and maybe even a fly-over.
 Likewise, some kids may be entertained by the Marching Band’s Half-Time show (another reason to time your bathroom/food breaks for sometime other than right at halftime).

 Taking my daughter to get snacks and then eating them during the game also helps her keep from getting bored.
 A big key is not to go to the concession stands or bathrooms right at halftime.
 We usually leave with a couple minutes left on the clock to beat the crowds – as long as it’s not an interesting point in the game.
 My daughter loved seeing the huge bags of pre-popped popcorn that were in the concession stand.

 6 – No Bags & Other Prohibited Items

 I’ve left the biggest obstacle for family’s for the end (because it’s hard for me to not rant about the practicality).
 Michigan Football has followed many other sports venues in having a No Bag policy.
-Exceptions are made for medical supplies (which includes diapers), but they request that they be in a clear plastic bag.
+Exceptions are made for medical supplies (which includes diapers and probably baby feeding items ), but they request that they be in a clear plastic bag.

 Personally, I am not a fan of “No Bag” rules or Bag Searches in general.
 I think they provide an impression of security, but not actual security.
-Just look at this picture and compare my banned clutch purse vs a single pocket of my parka.
+Just look at this picture and compare my banned clutch purse vs a single pocket of my parka that I would wear to a November game.
 I was tempted to bring my parka with stuffed pockets to the August game to prove a point.
 At the same time, they also feel sexist and anti-family since they disparately affect women and people with small children.

 Your Tips for Attending a Michigan Football Game with Kids